 The last Monday in January every year is the most unnecessary holiday possible, Bubble Wrap Appreciation Day.
-Here’s how to celebrate the silly Bubble Wrap Day holiday without hurting the environment.
+Here’s how to celebrate this silly Bubble Wrap Day holiday without hurting the environment.

 Bubble Wrap Is Bad For The Environment